hpc/charliecloud/doc-src/faq.rst

 *Note:* Despite the structured format, the error messages are not guaranteed to be machine-readable.

-Tarball build fails with "No command specified"
+Tarball build fails with “No command specified”
 -----------------------------------------------

 The full error from :code:`ch-docker2tar` or :code:`ch-build2dir` is::